sooheang/kaps/README.md

 NOTICE
 ------

-Since 2015, we ONLY use the github repositoty in order to update `kaps`.
-So, we do not recommend the use of the `kaps` in CRAN.
+Since 2015, we ONLY use the github repositoty in order to maintain `kaps`.

 Tutorial
 --------